 STEP 6: ADD A LITTLE STEAM.

-For easier peeling, wrapping the chestnuts in a tea-towel for 10 minutes will help with the peeling process.
+For easier peeling, wrap the chestnuts in a tea-towel for 10 minutes to help with the peeling process.

 STEP 7: PEEL AND ENJOY.